Govt gets Rs 32,835 cr from disinvestment in FY21

-New Delhi, March 31 (IANS) The Centre has received a total of Rs 32,825 crore through disinvestment in the financial year 2020-21.
+New Delhi: The Centre has received a total of Rs 32,825 crore through disinvestment in the financial year 2020-21.

 As the disinvestment processes were hit by the pandemic, the realisation turned out to be way lower than than the original target of Rs 2.10 lakh crore for the financial year.